hainayanda/Pharos/README.md

 }
 ```

-Keep in mind that merged relays will strong referenced in a new relay.
+Keep in mind that merged relays will strongly referenced in a new relay.
 It would be wise to store the merged relays locally or using `Retainer`

 ***